Years of expertise in support of your offshore adventures

-Allures Yachting has built an international reputation for the design and construction of blue water cruising yachts.
-Our yachts are designed by a team of experts, with tried-and-tested innovations that are constantly being improved thanks to feedback from owners, built using traditional methods by highly qualified staff, within a precisely orchestrated organization.
+Allures Yachting has built an international reputation for designing and building world-cruising sailboats.
+Our yachts are developed by an experienced team, with proven innovations continuously refined through owner feedback, and built using skilled craftsmanship by highly qualified professionals within a precisely coordinated organization.

-From our discussions with our owners, our analysis of the market and its trends, we draw up precise specifications for each new model.
-This collaborative process continues with a naval architect, who contributes his vision and expertise to design the hull, calculate the structure, draw up the sail plan and general layout.
-A designer then refines the layout plans and imagines the interior ambiances.
-Finally, our design office, bringing together architects, engineers and technicians, integrates the various systems and finalizes the deck plan, guaranteeing a harmonious and accomplished design.
+Based on our discussions with our owners and our analysis of the market and its trends, we draw up precise specifications for each new model.
+This collaborative process continues with a naval architect, who brings his vision and expertise to bear on designing the hull, calculating the structure, and developing the sail plan and general layout.
+A designer then refines the layout plans and imagines the interior ambience.
+Finally, our design office, bringing together architects, engineers, and technicians, integrates the various systems and finalizes the deck layout, ensuring a harmonious and successful design.

 Materials, manufacturing techniques, equipment: we remain at the forefront of developments, incorporating only those we have rigorously tested and validated.
 Our priority is to offer our owners the most effective and proven solutions.
 A blue water cruising sailboat, especially one designed for high latitudes, must be uncompromising, so that you can sail with complete peace of mind, whatever the conditions.